Good Food for Cities

 Hamado Tapsoba

-Director of Rikolto in West Africa
+Former Director of Rikolto in West Africa

 Generation Food around the world

-Generation Food is part of Rikolto's international Food Smart Cities programme.
+Generation Food is part of Rikolto's international Good Food For Cities programme.
 In different cities around the world, including Burkina Faso, Arusha, Leuven and Quito, Rikolto supports municipalities in formulating food policies and putting them in practice.
 In co-creation with universities, businesses, local food production/distribution initiatives, municipalities and farmer cooperatives, we develop business models (from farm to fork) that make the transition to sustainable cities possible.
 Through Generation Food, Rikolto advocates for the active participation of young people in shaping the future food system.

 Read more